 It was also a portent that the duo’s imperial phrase, the now widely used phrase coined by Tennant himself to signify the period in which an act is regarded to be at their simultaneous commercial and creative peak, was coming to an end.

-Originally conceived as an extended pop video based around the Actually album, It Couldn’t Happen Here was made as the duo still weren’t in a position to tour, so keen to capitalise on their spectacular run of chart success, their label Parlophone EMI suggested they do a 60-minute television special for the South Bank Show or some such similarly highbrow arts programme.
+Originally conceived as Actually, an extended video album based around the LP of the same name, It Couldn’t Happen Here was made as the duo still weren’t in a position to tour, so keen to capitalise on their spectacular run of chart success, their label Parlophone EMI suggested they do a 60-minute television special for the South Bank Show or some such similarly highbrow arts programme.

-The ITV series’ director Jack Bond was hired, and he had the idea to turn it into a full-length feature film which follows Tennant and Chris Lowe from coast to capital as they embark on a surreal semi-biographical musical odyssey across England, but, if I can paraphrase Steve Strange, they’re travelling with no destination, no place to go.
+The ITV series’ director Jack Bond was hired, and he had the idea to turn it into a full-length feature film which follows Tennant and Chris Lowe from coast to capital as they embark on a surreal semi-biographical musical odyssey.
+It was sort of Carry On Derek Jarman, with a nostalgic yearning for the old England being destroyed by that nasty Mrs Thatcher, but, if I can paraphrase Steve Strange, they’re travelling with no destination, no place to go.